Murder of Junko Furuta: Kidnapping and abuse

 On the night of 28 November, Miyano and the others, along with Nakamura and Ihara, gang raped Furuta, after which Miyano shaved her pubic hair with a razor and used a match to burn her genital area.
 In early December, as punishment for an escape attempt, the group repeatedly punched Furuta in the face, and Miyano burned her ankles with a lighter.
 They forced Furuta to dance to music while naked, masturbate in front of them, and stand on the balcony in the middle of the night with little clothing, and inserted objects into her vagina and anus, including a metal rod and a bottle.

-They also forced her to drink large amounts of alcohol, milk, and water, smoke two cigarettes at once, and inhale paint thinner fumes.
-In one attack in the middle of the month, Furuta was beaten by the group on the pretext that Miyano had stepped on a puddle of her urine, after which he burned her thighs and hands several times with lighter fluid.
+They forced her to drink large amounts of alcohol, milk, and water, smoke two cigarettes at once, and inhale paint thinner fumes.
+In one attack in the middle of December, Furuta was beaten by the group, on the pretext that Miyano had stepped on a puddle of her urine, after which he burned her thighs and hands several times with lighter fluid.
 From around this time, Furuta, unable to bear the repeated assaults, would sometimes plead to be killed by her captors.

-Throughout the rest of December, the severity of Furuta's abuse continued to escalate, and by the end of the month she was severely malnourished after being fed only small amounts of food and eventually only milk.
-Due to her injuries, she had become unable to walk to the downstairs toilet, and was confined to the room's floor in a state of extreme weakness.
-Her appearance had been disfigured by the beatings, with her face becoming swollen to the point of unrecognizability, and her wounds had started to emit a foul odor.
+Throughout the rest of December, the severity of Furuta's abuse continued to escalate.
+By the end of the month she was severely malnourished after being fed only small amounts of food, and eventually only milk.
+Due to her injuries, she became unable to walk to the downstairs toilet, and was confined to the room's floor in a state of extreme weakness.
+Her appearance was disfigured by the beatings, with her face swollen to the point of unrecognizability, and her wounds had started to emit a foul odor.